ldaijiw/devops/README.md

 **Public cloud is a type of computing in which a service provider makes resources available to the public via the internet.**

-**Hybrid cloud refers to a mixed computing, storage, and services environment made up of on-premises infrastructure, private cloud services, and a public cloud (such as AWS or Azure) with orchestration among the various platforms."
+**Hybrid cloud refers to a mixed computing, storage, and services environment made up of on-premises infrastructure, private cloud services, and a public cloud (such as AWS or Azure) with orchestration among the various platforms.**